Roberto Stellone

 Roberto Stellone (born 22 July 1977) is an Italian football manager and former footballer who played as a forward.
-He is the head coach of club Vis Pesaro.

 Club career

 Early career

 Son of former footballer Gaetano Stellone, Roberto Stellone started his career at hometown club Lodigiani, where he met David Di Michele, his team-mate at Reggina and Torino.
 After 4 seasons in Serie C1, he left for Lucchese of Serie B in mid-1997.
 In the summer of 1998, he left for Parma, but he had limited opportunities at the club and left for fellow Serie B side Lecce on loan in January 1999.
 He made a name for himself throughout the remainder of the season, scoring 6 goals in 19 league matches, helping the team win Serie A promotion and receiving a call-up to the Italy U21 team.

 Napoli

 In the summer of 1999, he left for Serie B side S.S.C.
 Napoli in a co-ownership deal.
 He added 10 more goals to his Serie B tally, which also helped Napoli win Serie A promotion after finishing the season in 4th place.
 At the end of the season, Napoli bought Stellone's remaining registration rights, keeping him at the club.
 However, despite scoring on his Serie A debut the following season, in a 2–1 home defeat to Juventus on 30 September 2000, Stellone's league appearances in his first Serie A season were limited to just three due to injury,.
 As a result, Napoli were unable to avoid relegation.
 Stellone remained with Napoli in Serie B for the 2001–02 and 2002–03 seasons, scoring 19 goals in 51 matches, but missing out on several matches once again due to injury, however; in the summer of 2002, he was named the club's new captain.
 Facing financial difficulties, Napoli loaned Stellone to Serie A side Reggina during the 2003–04 season.
 Due to the presence of strikers David Di Michele and Emiliano Bonazzoli, Stellone struggled to find space in the team and scored only once in 16 league appearances.

 The next season, he left for Serie B side Genoa, where he partnered with Diego Milito and Stephen Makinwa up-front and scored over 70% of the team's total goals.
 Although the team won the Serie B championship, the club was later penalised and awarded last place due to their involvement in the Caso Genoa, and as a result suffered relegation to Serie C.